Mohammad-Rahmati/Application_Insights_Demo/README.md

     ```

     ### 2. Update `Index.cshtml.cs`
-    make sure to provide the invokation API for the customApiUrl.
+    make sure to provide the <invokation_API> for the customApiUrl.
+    You can find it at function app -> get function URL

     ```cs
     using Microsoft.AspNetCore.Mvc;
     using Microsoft.AspNetCore.Mvc.RazorPages;